 Some useful resources for raising dogs and kids

 Read up on why dogs can sometimes snap around kids, resulting in bites.
-Visit Kids Safe With Dogs, an organization formed to ”educate children on how to interact with dogs safely with the aim of reducing dog bites in New Zealand.”
+Visit Kids Safe With Dogs, an organisation formed to ”educate children on how to interact with dogs safely with the aim of reducing dog bites in New Zealand.”

 Then you can find out more about what kind of behaviours your kids should model around dogs and how you can help your dog to be more child-friendly by checking out these resources: